orbeon/orbeon-forms-doc/configuration/properties/form-runner-attachments.md

 The value of `oxf.fr.detail.attachment.max-size` can be overridden:

-- for a specific form, from the Form Builder "Form Settings} dialog
+- for a specific form, from the Form Builder "Form Settings" dialog
 - for a specific control, using a common constraint the Form Builder "Control Settings" dialog

 ## Maximum aggregate attachment size